Mallorca in Fog: Visibility Almost Non-Existent, Airport Operations Disrupted

 On the roads progress was slow.
 Cars inched forward at walking pace, taillights, hazard lights and occasional horns mixed with the sound of wet tyres.
 In some towns buses stayed longer at stops and timetables fell out of sync.
 The result: commuters arrived late for work, deliveries were delayed, and the usual morning bustle in Palma felt more subdued than usual.

-Palma Airport also felt the restrictions: footage from the apron showed dense fog and air traffic control switched to low visibility procedures for landings and departures.
+Palma Airport also felt the restrictions, as reported in Morning fog paralyzes Palma airport – How weatherproof is the island's infrastructure?: footage from the apron showed dense fog and air traffic control switched to low visibility procedures for landings and departures.
 Several services departed and arrived later than planned; for some flights delays accumulated to around an hour and a half.
-Morning connections were particularly affected, while only a few destinations in Germany reported noticeable delays.
+Morning connections were particularly affected, a situation described in Fog paralyzes Son Sant Joan: Why visibility disrupts the flight schedule — and what could help now, while only a few destinations in Germany reported noticeable delays.

 Critical analysis: Fog is not an exotic phenomenon, but its impacts on transport and infrastructure are often underestimated here.
 Authorities and operators do have technical rules and procedures for poor visibility — as seen at the airport with the LVP — yet there are gaps in everyday implementation.
 External communication, dynamic management of the road network and coordination between public transport and road authorities sometimes did not act quickly enough.